In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 A move to 'mass surveillance'

-Yet Snowden's supporters include human-rights activists and privacy advocates who say he played an invaluable role in unveiling the NSA's worldwide data collection that included the phone, email and other electronic records of American citizens.
+Yet Snowden's supporters include human rights activists and privacy advocates who say he played an invaluable role in unveiling the NSA's worldwide data collection that included the phone, email and other electronic records of American citizens.

 "I participated in the most significant change in the history of American espionage — the change from the targeted surveillance of individuals to the mass surveillance of entire populations," Snowden writes of his time at the NSA.
 "I helped make it technologically feasible for a single government to collect all the world's digital communications, store them for ages, and search through them at will."